Underpayment of estimated tax by individuals penalty

-The Underpayment of Estimated Tax by Individuals Penalty applies to individuals, estates and trusts if you don't pay enough estimated tax on your income or you pay it late.
-The penalty may apply even if we owe you a refund.
+Taxes are pay-as-you-go.
+This means that you need to pay most of your tax during the year, as you receive income, rather than paying at the end of the year.
+The Underpayment of Estimated Tax by Individuals Penalty applies to individuals, estates and trust that don't pay enough estimated tax on their income or you pay it late.

 We send you a notice if you owe the Underpayment of Estimated Tax by Individuals Penalty.
 For more information, see Understanding Your IRS Notice or Letter.